kv5h/tfvar-export/README.md

 1. Export environment variables
    1. Terraform Cloud organization name as `TFVE_ORGANIZATION_NAME`
+      1. Required if `--show-workspaces` is specified.
-   1. Terraform Cloud token as `TFVE_TOKEN`
+   2. Terraform Cloud token as `TFVE_TOKEN`
-1. Specify outputs to be exported to other workspaces.
+2. Specify outputs to be exported to other workspaces.
 See [Below](#define-export-list) for details.

 ### Define export list